Alberto Santos-Dumont: Olympic diploma, 1905

 On 13 June 1905, represented by the Italian Count Eugenio Brunetta d'Usseaux, Baron Pierre de Coubertin awarded Santos-Dumont the Olympic Diploma No. 3 for "...representing the Olympic ideal..." according to Coubertin, who was also received by Theodore Roosevelt, Fridtjof Nansen and William-Hippolyte Grenfell.
 De Coubertin considered aviation a sport; Santos-Dumont was described as a sportsman in FAI Bulletins and the Paris Sport of 15 July 1901 described the Brazilian as "a true sportsman in every sense of the word."
 Santos-Dumont was already famous at that time and already a hero in his country.
 Santos' diploma was passed to the Brazilian ambassador in Belgium, who then passed it on to the aviator, according to the 21 June 1905 edition of the Correio Paulistano.
 Santos-Dumont was not the only one represented by others at the ceremony and only William Grenfell received the diploma personally.
 The FAI was created on 14 October 1905, along the lines of the International Olympic Committee.

 14-bis

-He then built a hybrid machine, the 14-bis or Oiseau de Proie, consolidating his studies of what had been done in aviation until then, even without having had experience with gliders, finished after two months, in mid-1906, an aeroplane attached to a hydrogen balloon to assist takeoff.
-For completing the 14-bis, on 18 July Santos-Dumont signed up to compete in the events and presented the exotic aircraft for the first time the next day, attached to a balloon, at Bagatelle, where he ran some races, obtaining appreciable jumps.
+In 1906 Santos-Dumont built a hybrid machine, the 14-bis or Oiseau de Proie, consolidating his studies of what had been done in aviation until then, without having had experience with gliders.
+By mid-year, within two months of starting, he completed an aeroplane attached to a hydrogen balloon to assist takeoff.
+On 18 July, after completing the 14-bis, Santos-Dumont signed up for a competition and presented the aircraft for the first time the next day. at Bagatelle, achieving some short hops.
 Excited, he decided to apply for the Archdeacon and Aeroclub of France awards the following day, his 33rd birthday, but was discouraged by Captain Ferdinand Ferber, another aviation enthusiast.
 Ferber had attended the demonstrations and did not like the solution presented by Santos-Dumont; he considered the hybrid an impure machine.
 "Aviation must be solved by aviation!" he declared.